Sarthak2128/hotel-management-code-/README.md

 You said:
 write a same readme file this also

-ChatGPT said:
-Certainly!
-Here's a complete and detailed README file in description format for your Hotel Room Booking System in C. You can directly use or modify this for your GitHub repository.

 🏨 Hotel Room Booking & Billing System (C Project)
 📄 Description